FAQ about medical practitioners and health

 You can submit an application to the Danish Maritime Authority by email: soc@dma.dk.

-You must hold a health certificate without limitations in order to be admitted to a maritime training programme.
+You must hold a medical certificate without limitations in order to be admitted to a maritime training programme.

 At the training programme for commercial fishermen and the engineer officer training programme, you are not required to be fit for look-out duty.
 At all other training programmes, you must be fit for look-out duty in order to be admitted.